 Real estate is one of the best asset classes to build long term wealth.
-As an owner of five properties, I’ve seen my net worth soar over the past 15 years as my principal values and rents have increased far beyond inflation.
+As an owner of five properties (3 in SF, 1 in Lake Tahoe, 1 in Honolulu), I’ve seen my net worth soar over the past 15 years as my principal values and rents have increased far beyond inflation.
 Real estate alone accounts for roughly $200,000 in gross passive income a year.

 I came close to buying my 6th property, but instead of taking down a Hawaiian dream home for my parents, I’ve decided to invest more surgically through RealtyShares, the leading real estate crowdsourcing platform in America.